parallelworks/ml-workshop/README.md

 + On the `Home` page, go to the `Compute` tile and click on the `On button` for your default cluster.
 + Cloud cluster startup takes ~2-5 minutes.
 + Please explore - but do **not** change - the configuration with the `i` button.
++ You may experiment with other cluster configurations after the workshop.
 + In particular, note that the cluster has the following parts:
   - a larger head node (best for running the notebook)
   - a small compute partition with two worker nodes that spin up elastically